 Highlights of Central Asia

 The start is in Turkmenistan, with a special focus on the archaeological sites of Nisa, Merv and Konye Urgench, as well as the intriguing capital Ashgabat and some bizarre places in the Kopet Dag Mountains.
-You fly over the desert to Dashoguz and from there visit the site Konye Urgench, near the border with Uzbekistan.
+You cross the desert, stay in a yurtcamp at the Darwaza gas crater and from there visit the site Konye Urgench, near the border with Uzbekistan.

 On day five, crossing the border into Uzbekistan to the ancient city of Khiva.
 Additionally you visit in Uzbekistan of course also include Bukhara and Samarkand, pearls of the Silk Road.